 Step 3.
 Wait until the backup has complete.

-Once you have created a backup of your phone’s WhatsApp data, you will be able to export the chats within this backup to a chosen file type.
+Once you have created a backup of your phone’s WhatsApp data, you will be able to export the chats to Excel within this backup to a chosen file type.
 To do this:

 Step 1.
 Choose Restore/export WhatsApp Backup from the menu.